 In particular, this guidance note does not cover non-tax related claims, criminal matters, or Scots or Northern Irish law.

 This guidance note, and the other related guidance notes on Tribunal appeals, sets out the position before the coronavirus (COVID-19) pandemic.
-Although not specifically about judicial review, many of the themes discussed in Impact on the Tax Tribunals within the Tolley COVID-19 toolkit, broadly apply to judicial review proceedings.
+Although not specifically about judicial review, many of the themes discussed in the Tax Tribunals and coronavirus (COVID-19) guidance note, broadly apply to judicial review proceedings.
 However, you are advised to take specialist legal advice.

 Judicial review is the procedure whereby the court considers whether the decision of a public body was lawful.